CFC-Servers/cfc_notifications/README.md

 This allows the notification to be blocked (temporarily or permanently) by specific clients (if permitted) and for networking of notification events.

 ## Client
-Clients can press F3 to release their mouse and interact with notifications.
+Clients can press F3 (or open chat) to release their mouse and interact with notifications.
 This library implements an options menu on the client, where they can configure:
 - Maximum visible notifications.
 - Notification width.